SacredFisher/SacredFisher.github.io/_posts/ai-ml/2025-05-29-Dissecting-Attention.md

   <img src="{{ site.baseurl }}/assets/images/2025-05-29-Dissecting-Attention/multi_param_sharing_attention_plots.png" alt="fig 2.
 Multiple Parameter Sharing Attention Plots" style="max-width: 100%;">
 </a>

-**KV Sharing** produced the most distributed attention patterns - significantly higher entropy (p<0.001) and lower sparsity (p<0.001).
+**KV Sharing** produced the most distributed attention patterns - significantly higher entropy and lower sparsity.
 Models with shared keys and values spread their attention more broadly across input tokens rather than focusing intensely on specific positions.

 **QV Sharing** showed the opposite effect - slightly lower entropy and higher sparsity, suggesting more focused attention patterns.
 However, these effects were smaller and less consistent than KV sharing.

 **KQ Sharing** had a qualitatively different impact, primarily affecting head specialization.
-Models with shared queries and keys showed significantly higher head correlation (p<0.001), meaning attention heads became much more similar to each other.
+Models with shared queries and keys showed significantly higher head correlation , meaning attention heads became much more similar to each other.

 **KQV Sharing (ALBERT-style)** combined these effects, showing both the head similarity effect and moderate changes in attention distribution.
 I also measured attention progression across layers - how attention to individual tokens changes as you go deeper into the model - thinking this might reveal interesting abstraction patterns.
 But to be completely honest, I can't make heads or tails of those results.
 The patterns seem noisy and I'm not sure if there's a signal there or if I need better analysis tools.
 I’ll definitely need to do more research into current interpretability studies and what the state of the art in studying attention heads looks like.

 ### Statistical Validation
 The statistical analysis confirms these observations:
-**Accuracy Metrics**: No significant differences (p=0.7952) - so sharing at least doesn't hurt performance **Entropy**: Highly significant differences (p<0.0001) with KV and QV showing significant deviations from baseline **Sparsity**: Highly significant differences (p<0.0001) with KV and QV effects **Head Specialization**: Highly significant differences (p<0.0001) with KQ and KQV showing reduced head diversity
+**Accuracy Metrics**: No significant differences - so sharing at least doesn't hurt performance **Entropy**: Significant differences with KV (p=0.0015) and QV (p=0.0042) showing significant deviations from baseline **Sparsity**: Significant differences with KV (p=0.0024) and QV (p=0.0052) effects **Head Specialization**: Significant differences with KQ (p<0.0001) and KQV (p<0.0001) showing reduced head diversity

 ## Experiment 2: Individual Component Analysis